Edgbaston Reservoir: History

-Originally a small pool named Roach Pool in Rotton Park, it was extensively enlarged by Thomas Telford between 1824–1829 to supply water to the Birmingham and Wolverhampton Levels of the Birmingham Canal Navigations (BCN) canal system via Icknield Port Loop at the foot of the dam.
+Originally a small pool named Roach Pool in Rotton Park, it was extensively enlarged by Thomas Telford between 1824 and 1829 to supply water to the Birmingham and Wolverhampton Levels of the Birmingham Canal Navigations (BCN) canal system: via a culvert and the Engine Arm to the Wolverhampton Level, and via Icknield Port Loop at the foot of the dam to the lower Birmingham Level.

 It was excavated to a depth of 40 feet (12 metres) and covers an area of 58 acre, holding 300 e6Impgal of water, and was the largest expanse of water in Birmingham at the time.
 It is supplied by small streams and a feeder from Titford Reservoir (Titford Pools) in Oldbury.
 It was formed by damming a small stream.
 The dam is a 1080 ft long earth embankment with a height of 33 ft near the centre.

 The reservoir and gatehouse were designed by Thomas Telford and the latter is a two-storey listed building in corporate BCN octagonal style, with a later extension dating from 1880.

 In 1873, the reservoir was crossed by Charles Blondin, on a tightrope.
 His feat is marked by a 1992 statue on the nearby Ladywood Middleway ring road.